 Hold onto that.

 Beth’s last point of session three in her viewer guide was a sentence that near ’bout made me cry:

 Anguish is meant to lead to a birth.

 (supporting text is John 15:20-22).

 Anguish is meant to lead to a birth…!

 After our study Wednesday, my group from last year planned lunch together.
 We’re scattered among several new groups this year, and we were missing the glue we had found last year.
 We ended up at a little Mexican restaurant, which made me giggle when I asked Siri for “directions to Acapulco in Macon, Ga.”
 She didn’t see the humor.

 As we were leaving, I noticed a sign I had missed on my way in–it had faced the opposite approach to the restaurant.

-Yes, I’m on the other side of a 10 Year Wandering, and I’m excited.
+Yes, I’m on the other side of an almost 10 Year Wandering, and I’m excited.